Make Pain a Thing of the Past – laser spine – Physician Partners of America

 Still have a way to go to meet your deductible?

 You should not put off seeing a doctor for serious or nagging conditions; but if you’ve only used up a fraction of your deductible, any major expenses in November and December will likely come out of your pocket.
-If you have chronic spine pain, here’s good news: You can schedule a second opinion with a Physician Partners of America laser spine surgeon in Texas or Florida, and have the procedure when your deductible resets in January.
+If you have chronic spine pain, here’s good news: You can schedule a second opinion with a laser spine surgeon in Texas or Florida, and have the procedure when your deductible resets in January.

 Do you have a Flexible Spending Account (FSA)?